mwherman2000/neo-persistableclasses/README.md

 * NEO Persistable Classes
 * Long name: NEO Persistable Class (NPC) Platform 2.0
-* Byline: An Efficient Entity-based Platform for enterprise application development using .NET/C#, C#.NEO and the NEO Blockchain
+* Byline: An Efficient Entity-based Platform for enterprise distributed application development using .NET/C#, C#.NEO and the NEO Blockchain

 ## What is NeoDraw and the NPC e-dApp Platform?